David Plaut: Film and television career

 Plaut was also part of the production crew that produced home videos celebrating the greatest moments in Philadelphia and Chicago sports history.
 Soon after he co-produced a home video for The Sporting News, The Greatest Moments in American Sports History.

 In the late 1980s Plaut became the lead producer for all prime-time historical content aired on ESPN, first for Monday Night Magazine, then for the weekly feature Distant Replay.
 He also began producing 90-minute programs in the NFL’s Greatest Games series, starting with his 1997 production of the Cowboys-Packers Ice Bowl.
 He would go on to produce a dozen shows in the series.

 Plaut also created and produced for ESPN an anthology series covering the greatest sporting events and personalities of the 20th century, Sports Almanac, which ran for two seasons.
 In 1998 he co-produced the Emmy-nominated ESPN special Replay! – The History of the NFL on Television.
 In 2001, as part of ESPN’S Black History Month programming, Plaut wrote and directed Black Star Risen: The Alan Page Story, the first of two films he would ultimately produce on the life of the Hall of Fame player and Minnesota Supreme Court justice.

 With the debut of NFL Network in 2003, Plaut contributed multiple episodes for such series as America’s Game, A Football Life and The Timeline.
 He was also the creator and co-showrunner for Caught in the Draft, a series devoted to the history of the NFL college draft.
 On January 15, 2016, his production of Super Bowl I: The Lost Game was the highest-rated non-game program ever to air on NFL Network.

 In 2009 he was co-showrunner for Full Color Football: The History of the American Football League, timed to premiere during the 50th anniversary of the AFL.
 The five-episode series was carried on Showtime.
 Along with his over-the-air films, Plaut produced eight feature-length team histories for NFL Films’ home video division between 1999 and 2013.
-Plaut’s final production was the Eagles’ Super Bowl LII Champions home video, completed just a week before his retirement.
+Plaut’s final production at NFL Films was the Eagles’ Super Bowl LII Champions home video, completed just a week before his retirement.

+In 2022 Plaut came out of retirement to produce and direct Give Me Liberty: The Early Years of Patrick Henry High, a one-hour documentary chronicling the experimental San Diego high school he attended from 1968-71.
+In 2025, the National Academy of Television Arts and Sciences nominated the film for Best Documentary in the Pacific Southwest Chapter Emmy Awards competition.